matt-kukla/tofn/README.md

 The general theory and construction of TOFNs, along with a discussion of imprecision control, may be found in
 *[Rings of Typed Ordered Fuzzy Numbers](https://arxiv.org/abs/2010.07764)*.
-This library implements several common families of TOFNs and their associated arithemetic operations.
+This library implements several common families of TOFNs and associated arithemetic operations.

 ## Installation